appanp/supply-chain-fundas/supply_chain_terminology.md

 **Micro-fulfillment Center (MFC)**: Micro-fulfillment refers to the process of utilizing small-scale automated fulfillment centers strategically located near urban areas to facilitate rapid order processing and delivery.
 Equipped with advanced robotics, conveyor systems, and software algorithms, these compact facilities efficiently pick, pack, and dispatch orders in a fraction of the time it takes traditional warehouses.
 For more info refer to [this link](https://www.dropoff.com/blog/micro-fulfillment/)

 **Multicarrier Parcel Management**: TODO

+**Multicarrier Shipping**: At its core, multi-carrier shipping is a B2B logistics operation that involves utilizing multiple carriers to deliver packages.
+Unlike traditional methods, this approach allows businesses to compare rates, transit times, and routes, optimizing the selection of carriers based on specific package requirements.
+Multi-carrier shipping solutions, such as those offered by ClickPost and Aftership, use advanced technologies like AI-driven engines and API integrations to streamline the order creation, tracking, and management processes.
+For more info, refer to [this link](https://www.dropoff.com/blog/multi-carrier-shipping/).

 **Order Allocation**: TODO.
 This is a WMS feature.